Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Science cases

 The detectors flown after \textit{BeppoSAX} on the \textit{HETE-2}, \textit{INTEGRAL} and \textit{Swift} missions continued and perfected the afterglow detection, so that several thousands GRBs have detected afterglows to date, and a large fraction of them have measured redshifts, ranging from 0.008 to $\sim 9.4$.
 The detection of GRBs from primordial cosmological epochs suggests their association with the first generation of stars and provides insight into the evolutionary scenario of these massive stellar progenitors.

 Observations of long-duration GRBs at low redshifts have established that the vast majority of them are associated with core-collapse stripped-envelope supernovae of high kinetic energy \citep[around $10^{52}$\,erg, e.g. one order of magnitude larger than classical supernovae,][]{Mazzali2021}.
 Moreover, the concomitant detection of gravitational waves from the binary neutron star coalescence event of 17 August 2017 and of a short-duration GRB (GRB170817A) has definitively proven the association of short-duration GRBs with binary neutron star mergers \citep{MMA}.
 Recently, however, the dichotomy between long GRBs connected with supernovae and short GRBs associated with kilonovae has become blurred, due to detections of long GRBs without bright supernovae and associations with kilonovae instead \citep{Rastinejad2022,Levan2024}, and short GRBs associated with supernovae \citep{Rossi2022}.

-A large field-of-view infrared camera with rapid reaction to transients could timely cover large error areas in the sky, such as those currently provided by the {\it Fermi}/GBM, {\it Swift}/BAT, {\it SVOM}/ECLAIR and WXT onboard {\it Einstein Probe}, and detect very early counterparts when their brightness and variability amplitude is at a maximum.
-Observations in K-dark are particularly relevant for very high-redshift events at $z > 6$, and for those GRBs that occur deep within dusty regions (see Fig.~\ref{fig:GRBs}).
+A large field-of-view infrared camera with rapid reaction to transients could quickly cover large localization areas on the sky, such as those currently provided by the {\it Fermi}/GBM, {\it Swift}/BAT, {\it SVOM}/ECLAIR and WXT onboard {\it Einstein Probe}, and detect very early counterparts when their brightness and variability amplitude is at a maximum.
+Observations in $K_{dark}$ are particularly relevant for very high-redshift events at $z > 6$, and for those GRBs that occur deep within dusty regions (see Fig.~\ref{fig:GRBs}).
 In both cases, the optical light is suppressed, and IR observations are needed to achieve detections.
 These observations will address critical aspects of GRB science within early observations, such as the interplay of initial emission components (internal versus external shocks; formation of forward and reverse shock; impact and interaction with circumburst medium).
 At late epochs, the late, non-relativistic transition can be followed, and the unobscured star-formation rate of the host galaxy estimated.
 Overall, the IR observations provided by Cryoscope will allow us to construct GRB afterglow samples with minimal biases due to extinction and redshift, factors that have strongly affected previous GRB observations.